fepitre/qubes-builderv2/README.md

 `generate-iso.sh` script, the private part is saved in `~/.ssh/win-build.key` by default while the public part is copied to the generated Windows installation image.

+A separate vault-type qube is needed for code-signing Windows binaries.
+Let's assume it's named `vault-sign`.
+This qube has access to actual signing keys used, either production ones (TODO: in a HSM), or ephemeral self-signed keys.
+Communication with the `vault-sign` qube goes through Qubes RPC: install RPC service scripts from `rpc/qubes.WinSign.*` in the vault qube (make sure they are permanent in `/etc/qubes-rpc`, see [bind dirs](https://www.qubes-os.org/doc/bind-dirs/).
+You also need to configure RPC policy in `dom0`, copy `rpc/policy/51-qubesbuilder-windows.policy` to `/etc/qubes/policy.d` there (make sure the qube names are correct).

 ## Build stages